FamilySearch/GEDCOM-registries/tips.md

 When converting an extension that expects one of a fixed set of values as a payload, there are two choices.
 Either, those values can be converted to the enumeration datatype, registering one YAML file for each along with a `type: enumeration set` YAML file for the full set of values;
-or the original values can be kept as-is with the `xsd:string` datatype, meaning there is nothing to prevent users from editing the strings arbitrarily.
+or the original values can be kept as-is with the `xsd:string` datatype, requiring applications or users to track the allowed values in some other way.

 ### Cardinality violations